Atloas/Eventarz-Gateway/README.md

 - EurekaServer - Central Eureka server for service discovery.
 - ZuulServer - Reverse proxy and load balancer.

-The image below shows the final architecture of the application, including planned instance count: two instances each of Gateway, Users, Groups and events, one each for the rest.
+The image below shows the final architecture of the application, including planned instance count: two instances each of Gateway, Users, Groups and Events, and one each for the rest.

 ![Architecture](docs/EventarzMicroservices.png)